cnzhikai/cnzhikai.github.io_20250621/index.markdown

 layout: home
 photo: "assets/photo.png"
 desc: >-
     <p>I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich.
-My PhD research is focusing on design and implementation of CMOS-enabled bioelectronic system to interface in-vitro 3D biological models. </p> <p>I obtained my bachelor's degree from <a href="http://en.xjtu.edu.cn/">Xi'an Jiaotong University</a> and master's degree from <a href="https://ethz.ch/en.html">ETH Zurich</a>. </p>
+My PhD research is focusing on design and implementation of CMOS-enabled bioelectronic system to interface in-vitro 3D biological models. </p> <p>I obtained my bachelor's degree from <a href="http://en.xjtu.edu.cn/">Xi'an Jiaotong University</a> and master's degree from <a href="https://ethz.ch/en.html">ETH Zurich</a>.
+I was a visiting research intern at <a href="https://www.mcgill.ca/">McGill University</a>. </p>
 ---

 ## Publication